With Abortion Restrictions On The Rise, Some Women Induce Their Own

 "In the interim, we know that people are already doing this through online purchasing," Wells said.
 "And we want to make sure they have the information that they need to do that safely and effectively."

 The American College of Obstetricians and Gynecologists has no official position on the safety of self-induced abortion.
-But the group opposes the criminalization of it, and says the FDA-approved protocol for medication abortion in early pregnancy is safe and effective.
+But the group opposes the criminalization of it and says the FDA-approved protocol for medication abortion in early pregnancy is safe and effective.

 Ingrid Skop, an OB-GYN in San Antonio and the chair-elect of the American Association of Pro-Life Obstetricians and Gynecologists, is morally opposed to abortion.
 She also worries that some women may not be able to self-induce safely.